shaik1002/biggitlabbomb/doc/user/project/settings/project_access_tokens.md

 > - Ability to create non-expiring project access tokens [removed](https://gitlab.com/gitlab-org/gitlab/-/issues/392855) in GitLab 16.0.

 WARNING:
-The ability to create project access tokens without an expiry date was [deprecated](https://gitlab.com/gitlab-org/gitlab/-/issues/369122) in GitLab 15.4 and [removed](https://gitlab.com/gitlab-org/gitlab/-/issues/392855) in GitLab 16.0.
-For more information on expiry dates added to existing tokens, see the documentation on [access token expiration](#access-token-expiration).
+Project access tokens are treated as [internal users](../../../development/internal_users.md).
+If an internal user creates a project access token, that token is able to access all projects that have visibility level set to [Internal](../../public_access.md).

 To create a project access token:

 1. On the left sidebar, select **Search or go to** and find your project.
-1. Select **Settings > Access tokens**.
+1. Select **Settings > Access Tokens**.
 1. Select **Add new token**.
 1. Enter a name.
 The token name is visible to any user with permissions to view the project.
 1. Enter an expiry date for the token.
    - The token expires on that date at midnight UTC.
-A token with the expiration date of 2024-01-01 expires at 00:00:00 UTC on 2024-01-01.
    - If you do not enter an expiry date, the expiry date is automatically set to 30 days later than the current date.
    - By default, this date can be a maximum of 365 days later than the current date.
    - An instance-wide [maximum lifetime](../../../administration/settings/account_and_limit_settings.md#limit-the-lifetime-of-access-tokens) setting can limit the maximum allowable lifetime in self-managed instances.